Jalen Richard: 2018 season

 Under new head coach Jon Gruden, Richard saw an expanded role in the receiving game in the 2018 season.
 He started the season with nine receptions for 55 receiving yards in a loss to the Los Angeles Rams.
 On December 2, against the Kansas City Chiefs, he had 126 scrimmage yards (31 receiving, 95 rushing) in the loss.
 He finished with 68 receptions for 607 receiving yards to go along with 259 rushing yards and a rushing touchdown.

 2019 season

 On March 7, 2019, the Raiders placed a second-round restricted free agent tender on Richard.

 In the 2019 season, Richard finished with 39 carries for 145 rushing yards to go along with 36 receptions for 323 receiving yards.

 2020 season

 On February 5, 2020, Richard signed a two-year contract extension with the Raiders.
-In Week 2 against the New Orleans Saints on Monday Night Football, Richard lost a fumble early in the fourth quarter, but later rushed for a 20-yard touchdown to help secure a 34–24 Raiders' win.
+In Week 2 against the Saints on Monday Night Football, Richard lost a fumble early in the fourth quarter, but later rushed for a 20-yard touchdown to help secure a 34–24 Raiders' win.
 He was placed on the reserve/COVID-19 list by the team on December 30, 2020.